-1.1.1 Public Water Supply Violations
+1.1.1 Public Water Supply Compliance

-The percent of community water systems meeting current standards for microbial and chemical contamination is high and has not changed significantly.
-While the standards for known contaminants are met consistently, there are many potential contaminants that are unknown or untested for, such as traces of pharmaceuticals or suspected endocrine disrupters.
-A comprehensive statewide indicator would have to incorporate water quality data for well water, however, private well testing data is not publically available.
+The percentage of community water systems meeting current standards is high.
+While the small number with chemical contamination has fluctuated, compliance with microbiological contamination standards improved steadily from 2011 to 2016.
+Although the standards for known contaminants are met consistently, there are many potential contaminants that are unknown or untested for, such as traces of pharmaceuticals or suspected endocrine disrupters.
+A comprehensive statewide indicator would have to incorporate water quality data for well water, however, comprehensive private well testing data is not publically available.